hgubler/BNForest/README.md

 synth_data_model = BNForestSampler(data=data, causal_dat=causal_dag)
 synth_data = synth_data_model.get_causal_synthetic_data()
 ```
-See the documentation of the BNForestSampler class for more parameters
+See the documentation of the BNForestSampler class for more parameters.

 ### Temporal order DAG

-To specify a causal DAG based on the temporal ordering within the data variables, a list of lists containing the variable names in the order of the temporal ordering is required.
+One potential way to specify a causal DAG is based on the temporal ordering within the data variables.
+The function `temporal_order_dag` requires a list of lists containing the variable names in the order of the temporal ordering to provide a temporal order DAG.

 ```python
 causal_DAG = temporal_order_dag(temporal_ordering)
 ```

+A jupyter notebook in the `examples` folder contains an example for specifyng a causal DAG based on a temporal ordering using the `temporal_order_dag` function.
+This causal DAG is then used to generate synthetic data using the `BNForestSampler` class.